imagej/imagej.github.io/_pages/techniques/colocalization-analysis.md

 {% include info-box content="Note: this plugin is no longer under active development and support.
 Use [Coloc 2](/plugins/coloc-2) instead, which does the same thing, only more correctly, and as described in the original publication by Costes, instead of making a nasty assumption and shortcut." %}

 The [Colocalization Test](/plugins/colocalization-test) plugin performs the Costes test for statistical significance (which you should ALWAYS do after calculating the thresholded Manders coefficients and the scatterplot).
-It is in the menus at {% include bc content='Analyze | Colocalization | Colocalization Test'%}
+It is in the menus at {% include bc path='Analyze | Colocalization | Colocalization Test'%}

 Choose the correct Channel 1 and Channel 2 images stacks from the drop down lists.
 Make sure "Current Slice Only" is off, and "Keep Example Randomized Image" and Show All R values" are on.
 Then click "OK"